pviscone/SampleFactory/README.md

 - `--njobs` : Number of jobs to submit.
 Hence, the sample production will in the end return `nevents x njobs` events in total (assuming there is no failure in jobs, filter, or jet matching/merging involved).

+- `--crab` : Enable crab submission

+- `--memory (int)` : memory assign to each job

+- `--flavor` : (For HTCondor submission only) Flavour of the job

 - `--test` : One can test the scripts by giving this option before deploying massive jobs to condor.
 But try to give small `--nevents` if this is the case as you would probably not want to produce too many events locally.
+(Together with `--crab`, it will run `crab submit --dry-run`)

 ## Chain Collector